Trauma

 4. Seek Professional Support

 The impact of toxic parents runs deep, and self-recovery has its limits.
 Seeking support from a counselor or psychologist who specializes in trauma is strongly recommended.
 In particular, EMDR (Eye Movement Desensitization and Reprocessing) and schema therapy, which are considered effective for childhood trauma, have shown high efficacy for issues rooted in parent-child relationships.
+Receiving counseling is not "weakness" but an investment in yourself.

 Summary

 Recovery from toxic parents is not about resenting your parents; it is about reclaiming yourself.
 Recognize their impact, adjust the distance, and rewrite the internalized voice.
 This process involves pain, but beyond it lies the freedom to choose your own life.
+The way you were treated in childhood does not define your worth.
+Beginning to walk the path of recovery is itself an act of valuing yourself.

 Related articles